documente/phrase/README.md

 - Explore among the siblings of the most recently selected node.
 - Resolve a node starting from the root and navigating down.

-This fluent selection mechanism enhances the ease with which components can be identified and interacted within your test sentences.
+This fluent selection mechanism enhances the ease with which components can be identified and interacted with in your test sentences.

-Feel free to try selecting nodes in the [Playground application](https://pckerneis.github.io/bdd-cy-lib) for a hands-on experience with this fluent component selection mechanism.
+Feel free to try selecting nodes in the [Playground application](https://pckerneis.github.io/bdd-cy-lib) for a hands-on experience with the fluent component selection mechanism.

 ### Actions